RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for wanting to contribute to Rubix.
 We believe that our contributors play a meaningful role in bringing easy to use and powerful machine learning tools for people to do amazing things with.
 Please read over the following guidelines so that we can make sure our users continue to get the best we can offer.

 Never submitted a pull request before?
 Github has a great [howto](https://help.github.com/articles/about-pull-requests/).